ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 ## Main Objectives

 * Develop, formalize, and implement set of measures, deployable on the Ethereum 1.0 mainnet, within the next 2 years, to ensure that the chain stays viable and usable.
 That mainly means curbing the state growth or limiting the state size.
 * Emphasize focus on these measures and de-emphasize introduction of specific “features”.
 This is one of the places where eWASM engine comes in.
 Current computational pre-compiles are seen as features requiring case-by-case work.
 Introduction of eWASM engine would first enable “pre-compile” factory, where more pre-compiles are introduced faster.
-Later it would enable any contracts written in eWASM, obviating need in pre-compiles altogether.
+Later it would enable any contracts written in eWASM, obviating the need for pre-compiles altogether.

 ## Working groups